 Farmers and farm workers can easily be injured by livestock.
 Cattle, pigs, horses, sheep, dogs and other farm animals can be unpredictable and should be treated with caution at all times.
-Attempting to lift or push animals can cause injury and animals are capable of transmitting certain diseases.
-Plan ahead for any task, maintain a barrier between you and the animals and get help if you need it.
+Attempting to lift or push animals can cause injury and animals may also transmit certain diseases.
+Plan ahead for any task, maintain a barrier between the animals and yourself, and get help if you need it.

-You can assess potential risks in many ways:
+You can assess potential animal handling risks in many ways:

 - Reflect on injury records to pinpoint recurring dangers, including less obvious ones like lacerations and sprains.

 - Talk over safety issues with family members, workers and other animal handlers.

 - Make sure at least one person on the farm is trained in first aid.

 - Remember that inexperienced workers and bystanders are more likely to be injured.

 Yard design, equipment and safety

 General suggestions for improving yard safety include:

 - Yards, crushes, cradles and sheds should be suitable in size and strength for the animals being handled.